Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Longwood Gardens

-Next, the starry flowers of Siberian Squill (Scilla siberica) that grow 7-12 inches.
+Next, the starry flowers of Siberian Squill (Scilla siberica) grow 7-12 inches.
 They thrive in full sun and shade.
-I chose lavender-blue though they come in an assortment of whites, pinks, and purples.
-I included Corydalis’ Purple Bird’ (Corydalis Solida) in the lineup too, with bundles of flowers above the ferny foliage to carpet the part-shade areas of the garden in mid to late spring.
+I chose lavender blue, though they come in an assortment of whites, pinks, and purples.
+I included Corydalis’ Purple Bird’ (Corydalis Solida) in the lineup, too, with bundles of flowers above the ferny foliage to carpet the part-shade areas of the garden in mid-to-late spring.

-New to me is Fritillaria (Fritillaria-persica), which creates an unusual structure in mid-Spring with striking clusters of dark purple bell-like flowers that rise 2-3 feet.
-“They’re cool looking, but the ‘skunk-like fragrance’ maybe a bit distracting.
+New to me is Fritillaria (Fritillaria-persica), which creates an unusual structure in mid-spring with striking clusters of dark purple bell-like flowers that rise 2-3 feet.
+“They’re cool looking, but the ‘skunk-like fragrance’ may be distracting.
 Shall we try a few?
 Promise I won’t put them by your front door :^)” James, the adventurer, writes back, “They all look great, Mary!
 I love the purple flowers and, of course, the yellow daffodils (to match the newly painted bright yellow door).
 I’m not worried about the skunk smell.
 Maybe it will encourage deer to avoid my yard entirely!”

 Click through to the previous column about James’s garden in Planning an Alpine Garden